Fes Festival of World Sacred Music

-- As an indication, a pass to all events in previous years has cost 300 Euros and automatically includes A seats for concerts at Bab al Makina.
+- As an indication, a pass to all events costs 305 Euros and automatically includes A seats for concerts at Bab al Makina.

 - You can buy tickets on this site now, right here.
 Payment is via Paypal, using your credit card.
 You do not need a Paypal account to use this efficient and safe system.
-Tickets are electronic and should be printed out at home.
-They can then be exchanged at the concert venues (times strictly limited, and will be published soon).
-You only need to do this exchange once.
-If buying tickets for a number of people, only one person need collect the tickets.
+Tickets will be delivered to your guesthouse if you are staying in the medina; other arrangements will be made if you are staying elsewhere.

 - Weather can be variable: it can rain, be very cold and windy at Bab al Makina, or stiflingly hot.
 It’s best to bring layers, something waterproof, a sunhat and a fan.

 - Seats are not particularly comfortable.
 If necessary, bring a cushion.